drloring/katacoda-scenarios/java-ms/java-4/step1.md

 Notice that skaffold takes care of building your docker image as well as deploying you application with Helm commands.
 Once that's complete, verify your app is deployed by running `kubectl get pods`{{execute}}.

 Next we're going to run `skaffold dev`{{execute}}.  `skaffold dev` monitors your files for changes, and when detected, it will either rebuild or redeploy those changes automatically.
+Note that skaffold dev is blocking, so if you want to use the command line, you'll need to open another terminal windows with the `+` sign.

 Let's try this out by opening `java-1-step-1/ws/values.yaml`{{open}}.
 Modify the `replicaCount` and watch skaffold scale your deployment to match the current replica count.
 In a new terminal, run `kubectl get pods`{{execute}} to verify the deployment was scaled successfully.